 You may also like

-Practice finding the critical point of a function and determine when the functions is increasing or decreasing with Raise My Marks math tutoring and exercises, Ottawa, Toronto, Canada, IB math, AP calculus.
+Practice identifying types of polynomials and sketching polynomials using the roots with Raise My Marks math tutoring and exercises, Ottawa, Toronto, Canada, IB math, AP calculus, university math.